RedPillAnalytics/gradle-build-cache/README.md

 }
 ```

-Add this plugin to your `settings.gradle.kts` as follows:
+Add the plugin to your `settings.gradle.kts` as follows:

 ```kotlin
 plugins {